 What to do:

-- Set up your camera into M (manual) mode
+- Set up your camera in M (manual) mode

 - Set up the camera securely onto a tripod